 The past one year has seen a growing number of global brands and retailers landed on the China market with the help of cross-border E-commerce, and Chinese shoppers are now increasingly engaged in overseas shopping on the Internet.
-It is expected that the total cross-border B2C import will reach 5.2 trillion RMB at the end of 2016.
+It is expected that the total cross-border E-Commerce trade will exceed 6 trillion RMB at the end of 2016.

 In the meantime, there are brands and retailers seeking new ways to reach the Chinese consumers rather than simply launching a flagship store on the largest online marketplace in China, Tmall.
 Coach, Asos, and Amcal are among the group of retailers establishing their own E-commerce stores outside marketplaces.
 While major marketplaces are still top choices for retailers owing to their mass customer base, credibility and ease to setup, there are drawbacks to launching on marketplaces.
 Hereafter are the three reasons that make marketplace a less appealing option.